sg205/voip-voice/README.md

 # voip-voice
-Very basic voip test for video and voice connections
+Very basic test project for VoIP video and voice connections.
+This Web-App uses the *matrix.org* voip-server and the *talent-factory* room.

-To try it out, you must start a simple local HTTP server:
+Checkout the project and start a simple local HTTP server at the project root:

 ```
  $ python -m SimpleHTTPServer 8077